Poor Thor! No matter what he does, he always gets overshadowed by his adopted brother, Loki.

-Instead, he believes that love is just a form of weakness and makes you vulnerable to betrayal.
+Instead, he believes love is a weakness and makes you vulnerable to betrayal.

-This quote gives us insight into how Loki became the character that he is today.
-Beneath the jaded, wise-cracking exterior is a person who’s been hurt by the people he thought he could rely on.
+This quote gives us insight into how Loki became the character he is today.
+Beneath the jaded, wise-cracking exterior is a person hurt by the people he thought he could rely on.

 2. “I didn’t do it for him.”

 Loki (Tom Hiddleston) says this to Thor (Chris Hemsworth) after sacrificing himself to save Jane Foster (Natalie Portman) in Thor: The Dark World (2013).

 While Thor thanks Loki for doing his duty and saving their father, Loki replies with this line, which shows significant growth for the character.

 Throughout the beginning of the MCU, Loki’s main driving force is his dependence and resentment of his father, who he (rightfully) thinks does not respect him as much as he respects Thor.

 He commits villainous acts to undermine his brother and show off for his father.